Skip to main contentSkip to data table

 Repeated sightings of the same physical pool across direct API, staged, and fallback sources are collapsed before DEX price aggregation.
 A separate challenger snapshot preserves the full retained pool set for depeg checks, instead of relying on the visible top-pools subset.
 Balancer stablecoin pools also get a narrow stable-pair identity fallback when DeFiLlama omits the subtype in `balancer-v3`, preventing direct-API stable pools from being double-counted as faux weighted rows.

 Orderbook fallback rows now validate observable ticker quality directly.
 CoinGecko deprecated `trust_score`, so Pharos filters those tickers by freshness flags, finite USD price/volume, exchange identity, and USD-equivalent quote assets instead of relying on a legacy badge.
+The scoring-cron orderbook fallback is reserved for absent, no-price, or tiny DEX coverage; weak but already-covered DEX assets stay on the on-chain repair path instead of receiving time-budget-dependent centralized synthetic books.

 PancakeSwap V3 volume now uses a bounded trailing-hour window from the official subgraph's `poolHourDatas.volumeUSD` buckets instead of the latest `poolDayDatas` row, so intraday volume no longer decays toward zero between UTC day rollovers.